NachitoSMO/LCLunarRework/README.md

 ## Notes

-This mod depends on StaticNetcodeLib by xilophor, TerminalAPI by NotAtomicBomb and Interactive_Terminal_API by WhiteSpike.
+This mod depends on StaticNetcodeLib by xilophor, TerminalAPI by NotAtomicBomb, Interactive_Terminal_API by WhiteSpike, and LethalLevelLoader by IAmBatby.

 As of 0.0.3, many of this mods' values can be configured. **(Many values can only be configured before starting a new save file.
 To create a configuration file, open any save file, then close the game to edit the values)**